NeifyT/ai-case-study/README.md

 [^20]: McPike, L. (1995 Summer) *American Educator*.
 Found in “Beginning Reading Instruction.” *Where We Stand: K-12 Literacy*, p.
 3. https://www.aft.org/sites/default/files/wwsk12literacy0407.pdf

-However, a recent NAEP (2021) study found that “About 27 percent of White, 51 percent of Black, and 46 percent of Hispanic fourth-graders fell into the below NAEP Basic group.
+However, a recently published NAEP (2021) study found that “About 27 percent of White, 51 percent of Black, and 46 percent of Hispanic fourth-graders fell into the below NAEP Basic group.
 Black students were also overrepresented in the below NAEP Basic Low subgroup.”[^21]

 [^21]: The 2018 NAEP Oral Reading Fluency Study, US Department of Education, NCES 2021-025, https://nces.ed.gov/nationsreportcard/subject/studies/orf/2021025_orf_study.pdf.